rickbenavidez/ruby_llm/docs/_advanced/error-handling.md

 RubyLLM::ConfigurationError   # Missing required configuration (e.g., API key)
-RubyLLM::ModelNotFoundError   # Requested model ID not found in registry RubyLLM::InvalidRoleError     # Invalid role symbol used for a message RubyLLM::UnsupportedFunctionsError # Tried to use tools with an unsupported model
+RubyLLM::ModelNotFoundError   # Requested model ID not found in registry RubyLLM::InvalidRoleError     # Invalid role symbol used for a message
 ```

 ## Basic Error Handling